lorin1999/pet/introspection/main.md

 inspect.getcallargs(inspect.getargs)
 ```

-## Some classic introspection functions
+## Classic introspection in Python

 * [`help`](https://docs.python.org/2/library/functions.html#help) takes an object and prints the documentation for that object.
 * [`dir`](https://docs.python.org/2/library/functions.html#dir) takes an object and returns a list of all attribute names.
 With those you can explore the object further.